paolchol/E-OBS-SWB2/README.md

 ## What the codes do
 - Handle E-OBS data
+  - Creation of a class to handle E-OBS data: `EOBSobject`
+- Support the creation of input files for SWB2 starting from E-OBS data:
   - Create netCDF files compatible with SWB2
   - Create ArcASCII GRID files compatible with SWB1 and SWB2
 - Handle SWB2 netCDF output
-  - Creation of a class for SWB2 ouput: *SWB2output*
+  - Creation of a class to handle SWB2 output: `SWB2output`
+- Calculate the total recharge by adding urban and irrigation components:
+  - Creation of a class to perform the needed operations: `RechargeCalc`

 ## Repository organization
 The repository is still undergoing massive reorganization to be functional and easily understandable.